 - Divorce (dissolution of marriage): A proceeding to end a marriage.
 The Judgment of Dissolution of Marriage contains provisions dividing marital property and marital debts, establishing custody and a parenting time plan for joint children, ordering child support for joint children, and ordering spousal support when appropriate.

-- Child support & spousal support (alimony): In Oregon and Washington, child support is calculated pursuant to each state's child support guidelines.
+- Child support & spousal support (alimony): In Oregon, child support is calculated pursuant to each state's child support guidelines.
 There are no guidelines or calculators for spousal support.
 The amount of spousal support awarded in each case depends on the length of marriage, income of each party, financial needs of each party and on other factors.
 We represent clients with support claims and clients seeking to contest or modify an order of child or spousal support.

 - Child custody & parenting time (visitation): Under Oregon law, the parent who has custody is the parent who makes major decisions for the children, including decisions relating to education, religion and health care.
 Although parents can agree on joint custody, one of the parents will be awarded sole custody if the parties do not agree on joint custody.
 Which parent is the primary parent and what is in the best interests of the parties' children are two important factors that the court will consider when making a decision regarding which parent should have custody and what the parenting time schedule should be in each case.
 Contested custody and parenting time cases can be lengthy, stressful and complicated.
 We zealously advocate for our clients in initial custody and parenting time proceedings and in subsequent modifications of custody and parenting time judgments.